theprismdata/OmniSQL/README.md

 **GitHub Link:** [https://github.com/RUCKBReasoning/OmniSQL](https://github.com/RUCKBReasoning/OmniSQL)

-`Update (2025.3.11):` We have upload the training and evaluation scripts in `train_and_evaluate`, you can easily reproduce our evaluation results.
+`Update (2025.3.11):` We have uploaded the training and evaluation scripts in the `train_and_evaluate` folder.
+You can easily go ahead and reproduce our evaluation results.

 *(The code will be released within a few days, so stay tuned!)*